thekroko/uthpy/README.txt

+Uthgard fork of the Phenny bot by Sean B. Palmer.

+---

 Installation &c.

-1) Run ./phenny - this creates a default config file
+1) Run ./p - this creates a default config file
 2) Edit ~/.phenny/default.py
-3) Run ./phenny - this now runs phenny with your settings
+3) Run ./uthpy - this now runs phenny with your settings

 Enjoy!